microsoft/vscode-dev-containers/script-library/docs/dotnet.md

-# Azure CLI Install Script
+# Dotnet CLI Install Script

 *Installs the Dotnet CLI.
 Provides option of installing sdk or runtime, and option of versions to install.
 Uses latest version of Dotnet sdk as defaults to install.*